chethiya/ballerina-cache/README.md

 Also you can find a detailed comparison between two implementaions [here in my blog post](http://chethiya.github.io/ballerina-lru-cache.html).

 One of the key differences between this implementaion and the Stdlib Cache is the  removal of evication factor which is not needed.
 Also this implemeantion supports the option to expire based on last access time, or last PUT time (ignoreing GET).
-That is quite useful in many practical scenarios where you have to cache sertain page/search result for a certain period since PUT operation.
+That is quite useful in many practical scenarios where you have to cache page/search results for a fix period since PUT operation, irrespective of how frequently you read those results.